Leptonita/SPRINT3/README.md

 ## Exercises

-Exercise 1 - add products to cartList array
+Exercise 1 - add products one by one to cartList array

 Exercise 2 - clean cartList array

 Exercise 3 - calculate total price of cartList

+Exercise 4 - generateCart() - arranging products - with quantity - cart array

+Exercise 5 - promotions - applyPromotionsCart()

+Exercise 6 - Shopping Cart in modal - printCart()

+Exercise 7 - Checkout Page - form validation with JS

+Exercise 8 - refactoring the buying process in one function - addToCart()

+Exercise 9 - Removing products from cart (and adding them too)